 Probably the single most important area of coverage for eligible children is providing the medical services needed by children with disabilities, so they can receive a good education.
 The goal of these services is to allow disabled children to be educated in the least restrictive environment possible, given their specific disabilities.
 However, this is far from the only area of coverage supported by Medicaid.
 All children who are eligible can receive such health services as dental and vision screenings, to ensure that basic health needs are being attended to.

-Some of the other specific services which participating schools can be reimbursed for under state plans for Medicaid are the following:
+Some of the other specific school health services which participating schools can be reimbursed for under state plans for Medicaid are the following:

 - Nursing services